open-gpdb/pxf/concourse/docker/pxf-dev-base/README.md

 ### Docker gpdb7-rocky8-test-pxf-image image

+TODO: ===> remove this if Greenplum 7 will not be supported on Centos7 <===

-Build this image for Greenplum 7 running on Rocky 8.
+Build this image for Greenplum 7 running on CentOS 7.
 Run the following command to build the image:

     pushd ~/workspace/pxf/concourse/docker/pxf-dev-base/